RainCloudPlots/RainCloudPlots/README.md

 :heart_eyes: THANK YOU :heart_eyes: to everyone who left comments and gave us feedback on that document.

 In March we submitted a revised preprint to [Wellcome Open Research](https://doi.org/10.12688/wellcomeopenres.15191.1).
-Thank you to reviewers Lisa M. DeBruine and Elena Allen for their constructive feedback.
+Thank you to reviewers Lisa M. DeBruine and Elena Allen for their constructive feedback :pray::sparkles:.

-To cite Raincloud plots:
+To cite Raincloud plots please use the following information:

 > Allen M, Poggiali D, Whitaker K et al. Raincloud plots: a multi-platform tool for robust data visualization [version 1; peer review: 2 approved].
 Wellcome Open Res 2019, 4:63.
 DOI: [10.12688/wellcomeopenres.15191.1](https://doi.org/10.12688/wellcomeopenres.15191.1)

 ## Give us feedback

 We'd love to hear your thoughts and any feedback you have.
-The best place to leave comments on the preprint and the project in general is at the [Wellcome Open Research preprint](https://doi.org/10.12688/wellcomeopenres.15191.1).
+The best place to leave comments on the paper and the project in general is at the [Wellcome Open Research preprint](https://doi.org/10.12688/wellcomeopenres.15191.1).
 Just scroll to the bottom of that page (or click on the link at the side) and leave us feedback or ask a question.

 You can also open an issue or submit a pull request to this repository if you find a bug!